 Drop your schedules and other commitments.
 Go with an open mind and heart ready to be used by the Lord and you will be blessed by being a blessing.
 “Do not withhold good from those who deserve it, when it is in your power to act.”
 Proverbs 3:27

-While serving as the pastor of Kowloon International Baptist Church in Hong Kong, I was able to minister with Christian Solidarity Worldwide.
+While serving as the pastor of Kowloon International Baptist Church in Hong Kong, I was able to minister with Stand Asia.
 We visited pastors and church leaders in Sri Lanka.
 These servants of God had weathered the civil war, and many were working with Christians in refugee camps.
 We were able to listen to their stories, pray with them, and supply them with Bibles and bicycles.

 Twice I traveled with this organization to a very restricted country where professing Christ is illegal.
 We were able to see the way humanitarian ministries were being conducted.
 We visited with some of God’s people who were seeking to live their witness in a land that did not permit their verbal sharing.
 The changes they were making in the world around them were astounding.